 When To Harvest Beans

-When making leather britches you really want to use beans that aren't overripe, they should be the perfect eating stage, tender and crisp when snapped.
+When making leather britches, you really want to use beans that aren’t overripe.
+They should be at the perfect eating stage, tender and crisp when snapped.

-To know when your beans are ready for harvest, check out this blog post on how to grown and when to pick pole beans.
+To know when your beans are ready for harvest, check out this blog post on how to grow and when to pick pole beans.

 What Do Leather Britches Taste Like?

-In a future video I will show you how to cook up your dried leather britches, but just know they won't taste like a fresh green bean, nor will they taste like canned green beans, they're chewier.
-But just as fresh and canned are delicious in their own right, leather britches have a distinct and delicious flavor of their own.
+I showed how to cook leather britches in this post, but just know they won’t taste like fresh green beans or canned green beans; they’re chewier.
+However, just as fresh and canned green beans are delicious in their own right, leather britches have a distinct and delicious flavor of their own.

 Why Are They Called String Beans?